 Washington, D.C.’s criminal code was originally written in 1901 and received a handful of piecemeal updates since then.
 It contains multiple anachronistic details, such as a reference to steamboats and regulations for the care and feeding of livestock being transported through the city.

-As it stands now, criminal justice experts say that Black people have been disproportionately affected by the criminal laws, similar to many other cities.
+As it stands now, criminal justice experts say that the D.C. criminal code has disproportionately affected Black people, similar to many other cities.

-D.C.
-Council Chairman Phil Mendelson and other councilmembers maintain that the reduced sentences for offenses such as carjacking still place the maximum sentences well above the penalties chosen by the vast majority of judges.
-They also point out that the current high sentence maximums have done little to deter rising crime in the District in recent years.
+Defending the revisions, D.C.
+Council Chairman Phil Mendelson and other councilmembers maintain that the reduced sentences for offenses such as carjacking would still place the maximum sentences well above the penalties chosen by the vast majority of judges.
+They argue that the current high sentence maximums have done little to deter rising crime in the District in recent years.

 The White House did not explicitly say then that Biden would veto the measure.
 But the statement issued ahead of the House vote said the White House opposed the resolution and called it an example “of how the District of Columbia continues to be denied true self-governance and why it deserves statehood.”

-After announcing in a Senate Democratic caucus luncheon last week that he would instead support the resolution, Biden tweeted that he supports D.C. statehood but added, “I don’t support some of the changes D.C.
+After announcing in a Senate Democratic caucus luncheon last week that he would instead support the resolution and sign it, Biden tweeted that he supports D.C. statehood.
+But he added, “I don’t support some of the changes D.C.
 Council put forward over the mayor’s objections — such as lowering penalties for carjackings.”

 McConnell called Biden’s move a “flip-flop.”